1 / 13

-Anywhere you see mouse droppings is a primo place to set traps.
+Anywhere you see mouse droppings is a primo place to set mouse traps.
 And the more traps you set, the more mice you'll catch—period.
 So don't think you'll place a few traps around the house and take care of your mouse problem.
 Begin your mouse safari by concentrating on the worst room—the kitchen—and set six traps or so.
 You can use ordinary Victor traps.
-Before going to bed every night (they only come out at night), bait and set at least six traps.
+Before going to bed every night (they only come out at night), the best way to catch a mouse is to bait and set at least six traps.

 Peanut Butter is the Best Bait